re-framejs/re-framejs/docs/Subscribing-To-External-Data.md

 new re-framians feel like the Components themselves (the views) should have the responsibility of sourcing the data they need.

-They then use React lifecycle methods like `:component-did-mount` to load remote data.
+They then use React lifecycle methods like `componentDidMount` to load remote data.

 I believe this is absolutely the wrong way to do it.